dudosya/osoc_season1_Erlan_Dosbol/README.md

 # osoc_season1_Erlan_Dosbol
-Repo for One Chip One Student program
+Repo for One Chip One Student program.
+Supervisor: Prof. Nursultan Kabylkas.